 One thing I do miss as a vegan, though, is a good ol' cheese platter.
 Back in the day, my favorite cheese platters always included a variety of cheeses, each pairing differently with something like fig so that the fig experience altered depending on the cheese it was eaten with.
-I remember how wonderfully decadent, rich cheese goes with fruits, veggies, crackers and breads.
+I remember how wonderfully a decadent, rich cheese goes with fruits, veggies, crackers and breads.
 Cheese platters are one of those great communal dining experiences, and I like the idea of bringing that experience into a vegan lifestyle.

-it’s a crowd pleaser, with a rich, salty-sweet flavor that pairs deliciously with anything you’d normally include on a cheese platter
+- a crowd pleaser, with a rich, salty-sweet flavor that pairs deliciously with anything you’d normally include on a cheese platter

-it’s quick and easy to make, requiring only about 15 minutes of your time
+- quick and easy to make, requiring only about 15 minutes of your time

-it’s oil-free, refined sugar-free, gluten-free, and vegan
+- oil-free, refined sugar-free, gluten-free, and vegan

-only six ingredients needed, plus salt - just real whole foods
+- only six ingredients needed, plus salt - just real whole foods

-it’s such a delicious way to eat some greens
+- such a delicious way to eat some greens

 I recently found myself longing for a cheese platter, so I started messing around in the kitchen, looking for a way to take a first step toward a vegan version.
 Anytime I can create a recipe that's quick, easy, AND delicious - well, then I feel like I've reached my ultimate goal.
 So, I steered away from complicated processes and even wanted to avoid the delay of soaking nuts.
 Instead, I toasted nuts so that they were ready to go in 5 minutes.
 Toasted nuts add depth and richness to this spread, creating the ideal foundation for something cheesy.
 From there, I added flavors I thought would pair well with fruit, veggies, and crackers, including the cheesiness of nutritional yeast, and the result is so rich and satisfying I don't miss the actual cheese.